dominodatalab/python-domino/README.md

 You can set up the connection by creating new instance of `Domino`.
 The parameters are:

 * project: A project identifier (in the form of ownerusername/projectname)
-* api_ky: (Optional) An API key to authenticate with.
+* api_key: (Optional) An API key to authenticate with.
 If not provided the library will expect to find one in the DOMINO_USER_API_KEY environment variable.
 * host: (Optional) A host URL.
 If not provided the library will expect to find one in the DOMINO_API_HOST environment variable.